Get Started with F# in Visual Studio Code

 ClassLibraryDemo.fs, an F# implementation file with a class defined.

-Script.fsx, an F# script file which loads the source file.
+Script.fsx, an F# script file that loads the source file.

-paket.references, a Paket file which specifies the project dependencies.
+paket.references, a Paket file that specifies the project dependencies.

 Script.fsx, and add the following code at the end of it:

 let toPigLatin (word: string) = let isVowel (c: char) = match c with | 'a' | 'e' | 'i' |'o' |'u' | 'A' | 'E' | 'I' | 'O' | 'U' -> true |_ -> false if isVowel word. then word + "yay" else word.[1..] + string(word.) + "ay"